Frequently Asked Questions

 Can I find out if my dentist or dental assistant has had any complaints against them or been the recipient of any disciplinary action?

 All complaints received and investigated by the NSRDDA are confidential.
-Once a complaint is disposed of, it is published either with or without identifying the dentist as prescribed by legislation.
+Once a complaint is disposed of, it is published either with or without identifying the registrant (dentist or dental assistant).
+This is determined by legislation.

 Under the Regulated Health Professions Act (RHPA), it is generally the more serious findings which are published on a named basis.